fuszenecker/Kubernetes/Logging-Grafana.md

 helm repo update
 ```

-Add a test version of Elasticsearch, no storage is configured:
+Add a test version of Grafana, no storage is configured:

 ```
-helm install grafana grafana/grafana -n logging
+helm install Grafana grafana/grafana -n logging
 ```

 Wait until the pod starts: